SoftUni/Programming-Basics-Book-JS-EN/chapter-00-preface.md

 <td>This book only gives you <b>the first steps to programming</b>.
 It covers very basic skills that you must develop for years, in order to reach a high enough level and start working as a programmer.</td>
 </tr></table>

-The book is also used as unofficial **[textbook for school-level programming courses in the high schools](http://softuni.foundation/projects/applied-software-developer-profession/)**,studying professions like "**Programmer**", "**Application Programmer**" and "**System Programmer**", as well as an additional teaching tool in the initial programming courses at the **secondary schools, mathematical and professional high schools.**, and specialty "informatics and IT".
+The book is also used as unofficial **[textbook for school-level programming courses in the high schools](http://softuni.foundation/projects/applied-software-developer-profession/)**, studying professions like "**Programmer**", "**Application Programmer**" and "**System Programmer**", as well as an additional teaching tool in the initial programming courses at the **secondary schools, mathematical and professional high schools.**, and specialty "informatics and IT".

 ## Who is this book intended for?

 This book is suitable for **complete beginners in programming**, who want to try what programming is and learn the main constructions for writing programming code that are used in software development, regardless of programming languages and technologies used.
 The book provides a **solid basis** of practical skills that are used for further study in programming and software development.

-For anyone who hadn't passed **[the free course on Programming Basics at SoftUni,](https://softuni.bg/apply)**, we specifically recommend to sign up for it **completely free**, because one learns programming by doing it, not by reading it!
+For anyone who hadn't passed **[the free course on Programming Basics at SoftUni](https://softuni.bg/apply)**, we specifically recommend to sign up for it **completely free**, because one learns programming by doing it, not by reading it!
 During the course you will get free access to lessons, explanations and demonstrations on site or online (such as video tutorials), **a lot of practice and code writing**, help with the task solutions after each topic, access to trainers, assistants and mentors, as well as forums and discussion groups for any questions, access to a community of thousands of people who are new in programming, and any other help that a beginner might need.

 The free course for beginners in SoftUni is suitable for **school students** (of age 10+), **university students** and **workers** having any other professions, who want to gain technical knowledge and check if programming is what they like to do and understand if they would like to develop in the software development field.